armijnhemel/proximity_matcher_webservice/examples/software_heritage_licenses/README.md

 was used as a parameter the result is always `True`.
 Only if the parameter is not a valid TLSH hash the result will be `False`.
 In case thresholds are implemented (which is the plan) this might be changed.
 3. `tlsh`: the TLSH hash of the match found by the webservice.

-This hash should be cross-correlated with the metadata in Software Heritage (SHA1, swhid, etc.)
+The result hash should be cross-correlated with the metadata in Software Heritage (SHA1, swhid, etc.) as the webservice does not include any of the "business logic" but is only used for finding the closest match.

 # Statistics